achael/achael.github.io/_pages/talks.md

 * "Electron heating and particle acceleration in GRMHD simulations." _The Central Arcsecond: Towards Testing General Relativity in the Galactic Center._
  Munich, Germany.
 November 2018.

+* "What will the EHT see?
+Electron heating in simulations of Sgr A* and M87." _Northwestern CIERA Theory Group Meeting._
+ Evanston, IL.
+October 2018.

 * "Electron heating physics in images and variability of Sgr A*." _15th Marcel Grossman Meeting on General Relativity._
  Rome, Italy.
 July 2018.
  [abstract](http://dbserver.icra.it:8080/mg15/FMPro?-db=3%5ftalk%5fmg15%5f.fp5&-format=riassunto2.htm&-lay=talk%5freg&-sortfield=order2&ps%3a%3aweb%5fcode=3125747397&main%5f1%3a%3aAttivo=Yes&talk%5faccept=Yes&flag=1&-max=50&-recid=33087&-find=) |